 But they only include line drawings, so we thought some pictures might help.
 The tent instructions say to have a minimum 2 people pitch it, but it is much easier with four or even six people.

-The tent also has six long poles all the same size.
+The tent has six identical long poles all the same length and one shorter pole for the rain fly.

-Next, three of the long poles slide into the three mesh pole sleeves at the top of the tent in a triangle:
+Next, three of the six long poles slide into the three mesh pole sleeves at the top of the tent in a triangle:

-Get the first three poles into their sleeves
+Get the first three poles into these sleeves at the top of the tent

 We have more than one of these tents and each is a little different.
 On most of them the pole sleeves are color coordinated.
 All the sleeves for one pole might be gray, for another, off-white, for another dark green.
 (On some of the tents we marked where each pole goes with a different color of permanent ink pen.)

-All the poles go into ringpins at the bottom corners:
+and down to ringpins at the bottom corners:

-clip them onto the tent.
+next clip these first three long poles onto the tent.

 The tent attaches to the poles with simple plastic clips along the pole lengths:

-The other three long poles don’t go through any sleeves.
 Next put the other three long poles in and clip them.

 find the clips or velcro that wrap around at pole intersections and wrap two poles together with each of them.

-It really helps to put in all six long poles and clip them along their lengths to get the tent into a proper shape before you wrap poles together at intersections.
+It really helps to put in all six long poles and clip them along their lengths

 There are lines you can then pull outward to tent pegs, or even to a tree.

-Notice the line from the rainfly at the front door that runs between the ladies in this photo:
+For example, notice the line from the rainfly at the front door that runs between the ladies in this photo:

 (especially important to keep people from tripping on a white line over white snow after dark)

-On winter trips four or six people in one of these tents is more comfortable than eight.
+Four or six people occupying one of these tents

 – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – – –